tholian-network/stealth/README.md

   and uses explicitely `https://` first, and fallsback to `http://` only when necessary and only when the website was not MITM-ed.

-- It offers intelligent Error Page wizards that guide the user through scenarios when things are broken, from no domain resolved to download snapshot via web archive.

-- It is peer-to-peer and always uses the most efficient way to share resources and to reduce bandwidth, which means downloaded websites are readable even when being completely offline.
+- It is peer-to-peer and always uses the most efficient way to share resources and to reduce bandwidth, which means that once websites are downloaded they can be shared with other Peers and continue to be readable, even when being completely offline.

-- It uses blacklist-based `Blockers` that is on feature-parity with AdBlock Plus, AdGuard, Pi-Hole, uBlock Origin and uMatrix (in the sense of "all of the above").
+- It uses `Blockers` that is on feature-parity with AdBlock Plus, AdGuard, Pi-Hole, uBlock Origin and uMatrix (in the sense of "all of the above").

 - It uses `Optimizers` to render only the good parts of HTML and CSS.
-These Optimizers make sure that no Client or Peer ever receives any malicious or unwanted content, and it is written on-filesystem-cache (which is shared later to other peers) to ensure that particularly.
+These Optimizers make sure that no Client or Peer ever receives any malicious or unwanted content.
   All Optimizers are applied across all `Site Modes`, and the `Site Modes` decide what content or media is included.

-- It uses whitelist-based `Site Modes` that decide what to load, with incrementally allowed features (or media types).
+- It uses `Site Modes` that decide what to load, with incrementally allowed features (or media types).
 By default, Stealth will load nothing.
 The Site Mode next to the address bar decides what is loaded.

-- It uses whitelist-based `Site Beacons` that allow specific elements on a Site to be extracted as Knowledge - which in return help to train the Browser to understand future similar Sites on the web more easily.
-This can be seen as a learning mechanism that is similar to the "Reader Mode" in other Browsers, but whilst delivering the cleaned content to all connected Clients and Peers (including Smartphones and Tablets).
+- It uses `Site Beacons` that label data on a Site for automated extraction purposes which in return help to train Stealth to understand similar Sites on the Web more easily.
+  This is similar to the "Reader Mode" in other Browsers, but allows integrations with third-party databases and/or software in an automated manner.

 - It never requests anything unnecessary.
-The cache is persistent until the user tells it to refresh the Site manually (or a scheduled Download task runs for that URL).
+The cache is persistent until the user tells it to `refresh` the Site manually (or a scheduled download task runs for that URL).

 - It uses trust-based `Peers` to share the local cache.
 Peers can receive, interchange, and synchronize their downloaded media.
 This is especially helpful in rural areas, where internet bandwidth is sparse; and redundant downloads can be saved.
-Just bookmark Stealh as a Web App on your Android phone and you have direct access to your downloaded wikis, yay!

-- It can double-function as a Content-Auditing and Content-Filtering Web Proxy for other Web Browsers, which allows corporate-like setups with a shared peer-to-peer Cache and a local Web Archive of the Internet.
+- It can as a Content-Auditing and Content-Filtering Web Proxy for other Web Browsers, which allows corporate-like setups with a shared peer-to-peer Cache and a local Archive of the Web.

-- It has intelligent error handling.
-In case a website is not available anymore, the `stealth:fix-request` error page allows to download websites automagically from trusted Peers or from the [Web Archive](https://web.archive.org).
+- It tries to achieve intelligent handling of Errors.
+In case a Site is not available anymore, the `stealth:fix-request` error page allows to download websites automagically from trusted Peers or from the [Web Archive](https://web.archive.org).

 - This ain't your Mama's Web Browser.
-It completely disables to load ECMAScript in order to improve Privacy.
-Stealth also does not support Web Forms or any Web API that could potentially send data to the website.
+It completely disables ECMAScript in order to improve Privacy.
+Stealth also does not support any Web API that could potentially send data to malicious Sites.

 - Stealth can be scripted as a Web Scraper inside `node.js`.
-The [Browser](./browser/source) is completely headless, so every single task and interaction that the [Browser UI](./browser/design) reflects can be implemented in an automateable and programmable manner, even remotely through trusted Peers using Stealth's peer-to-peer network services.
+The [Browser](./browser/source) is completely headless, so every single interaction that the [Browser UI](./browser/design) reflects can be implemented in a programmable manner, even remotely through trusted Peers using Stealth's peer-to-peer network services.

+## Upcoming Features

+- Stealth in combination with a connected Radar instance will allow to discover Peers, and to share and reuse `Beacons` and `Echoes` that help to automate even more on the Web.

+- Stealth will allow Peer-to-Peer TLS encryption by using intermediary certificates that are shipped with each release and allow to sign Content that was downloaded via another Peer in a trustless manner.

 ## Quickstart